Skip to Content

 Playing Cards

-There are two ways you can match a face up card.
+There are two ways you can match the number on top of a pile in the Center Row.

-First a player can play a card that exactly matches the number on one of the face up cards (single number match).
+First you can play a card that exactly matches the number on one of the face up cards.
+This is called a Single Number Match.

-Otherwise a player can play two cards that add up to one of the face up cards (double number match).
+Your other option is to play two cards that add up to one of the face up cards.
+This is called a Double Number Match.

-A player is able to play a single number match or a double number match on two of the face up cards in the middle of the table.
+You are able to play a number match to any or all of the face up cards in the middle of the table.
+You can use any combination of Single Number Matches and/or Double Number Matches when playing cards.
 A player may not play two matches on the same face up card though.

 Color Match

-While a player does not have to match color when playing cards, they will receive a bonus if they are able to match the color.
-The bonus the player receives depends on if they make a single or double number match.
+While you don’t have to match color when playing cards, you will receive a bonus if you are able to match the color.
+The bonus the player receives depends on if they make a Single or Double Number Match.

-If a player plays one card that matches the number and color of one of the face up cards, they have created a single color match.
-They will get to lay down one of the cards from their hand face up on the table.
-This is done at the end of the player’s turn and will lead to there being three face up cards on the table.
+If you play a single card that matches the number and color of one of the face up Center Row cards, you have created a Single Color Match.
+At the end of your turn you will get to lay one of the cards from your hand face up on the table.
+After laying down this card there will be three cards face up on the table.

 Single Color Match in DOS

-If a player plays two cards that add up to one of the face up cards and both cards also match the face up card’s color, they will receive an additional bonus.
-At the end of their turn they will get to lay one of the cards from their hand face up on the table creating another pile to play to.
+If you play two cards that add up to one of the face up cards and both cards also match the face up card’s color, you have created a Double Color Match.
+At the end of your turn you will get to lay one of the cards from your hand face up on the table creating another pile to play to.
 All of the other players must also draw one card from the draw pile.

 Draw A Card

-If a player is unable or doesn’t want to match one of the face up cards, they will draw a card from the draw pile.
+If you are unable or don’t want to match the face up cards, you will draw a card from the Draw Pile.

 End of Turn

-After a player either plays a card(s) or draws a card, their turn ends.
+After you play a card(s) or draw a card, your turn ends.

-If there are less than two face up cards in the middle of the table, take a card(s) from the top of the draw pile and place it face up on the table.
-If a player gets to lay down a card(s) for color matches, they will lay it face up after cards from the draw pile have been added.
+If there are less than two face up cards in the Center Row, take a card(s) from the top of the Draw Pile and place it face up on the table.
+If you get to lay down a card(s) due to a Single and/or Double Color Match, you will lay it face up after cards from the Draw Pile have been added.

 Play then passes to the next player clockwise.